sagemath/sagewiki_to_gh-2022-10-10/LanguagesAndTilings.md

 == TODO list ==

-which should go in the ticket
+which should go in the main trac ticket
- * WordsPath and cutting sequences
+ * words path (currently in sage.combinat.words.paths) which have to be modified to fit with the new implementation

-other request
+other todos
  * 1-dim subshift of finite type / sofic
  * n-dim finite words and n-dimensional shifts
- * rauzy castle and fine datastructure for small complexity languages (Stepan)
+ * n-dim subshifts of finite type
- * substitutive language (Stepan, Vincent)
+ * n-dim substitutive subshift
+ * cellular automata